 Testing is a major part in in the process to ensure that products have predetermined quality standards demanded by the customers.
-So, in this stage the team has to design steps that required for validating the product to ensure that it doesn’t have any defects and it is properly functioning.
+In this stage the team has to design steps that required for validating the product to ensure that it doesn’t have any defects and it is properly functioning.

 Design for Maintainability (DFM)

-Maintainability is the rate at which a product can be easily maintained and.
-In this stage, design team give attention downsizing the maintenance costs by considering 2 major attributes such as preventive maintenance and corrective maintenance.
+Maintainability is how easily a product can be maintained.
+Here, the design team give attention to reducing maintenance costs.
+Eg preventive maintenance and corrective maintenance.